bookia20/devday18/README.md

    i.
 Click on **Add Crawler** button.

    ii.
-Under Add information about your crawler, for Crawler name type **nycitytaxi-crawler-devday18**.
+Under Add information about your crawler, for Crawler name type **nycitytaxi-csv-crawler**.
 You can skip the Description and Classifiers field and click on **Next**.

    iii.
 Under Data Store, choose S3.

    iv.
 For Include path, enter the following S3 path and click on **Next**.

    ```
-   s3://devday18/nytaxi/yellow
+   s3://devday18/nytaxi/yellow/
    ```

    v.
 For Add Another data store, choose **Yes** and click on **Next**.